syncfusion-content/flutter-docs/Flutter/accessibility.md

 documentation: ug
 ---

-# Accessibility in Syncfusion Flutter Widgets
+# Accessibility in Syncfusion<sup>&reg;</sup> Flutter Widgets

-This page helps to navigate to the documentation of accessibility features available in the Syncfusion Flutter widgets.
+This page helps to navigate to the documentation of accessibility features available in the Syncfusion<sup>&reg;</sup> Flutter widgets.

 <table>
     <tr>